-1. Switch on

-The platemeter will beep and display the current formula setting.
-The formula will be displayed next with the '+' part of the equation first (default 500) and then the 'x' part second (default 140.)
+Switch the unit on.
+It will beep and show "EC10" in the display panel.
+If the battery needs recharging it will beep 3 times and "lo" will display on the panel.
+The current formula in use will be displayed next with the "+" part of the equation first (default 500) and then the "x" part second (default 140).

-- 2. The display will then show the kg DM/ha calculation based on that formula and any readings stored in memory. - 3.
-To clear the readings, press and hold the 'Reset' button until the display shows '0.0' There is one default plate equation and one custom (user editable) equation.
-The former is built into the chip and cannot be replaced or modified.
-This equation is typically used between April and September in New Zealand.
+The kgDM/ha calculation will be displayed based on that formula and any other readings stored in the memory.

+To clear the readings, press and hold the Reset button until the display shows 0.0

+The unit has one default plate equation (built into the chip and cannot be replaced or edited) and one custom (user editable) equation.
+This equation is typically used in New Zealand between April and September.
-During start up, if the battery charge is low it will display "lo" and give two beeps.
-It will still work for some time, however it would be a good idea to take a spare battery with you on the farm walk.

-The original formulas developed for use with the platemeter were: